 Blue Ridge Mountains

 The trail offers gorgeous Southern Appalachia views.
-Rolling pastures, gorges, blue-misted mountains, and waterfall greet hikers of all skill level.
-If you want to know more of the area, you can check here.
+Rolling pastures, gorges, blue-misted mountains, and waterfall greet hikers of all skill levels.
+If you want to know more about the area, you can check here.

 DeSoto Falls Trail

 Located just outside the nearby city of Cleveland, DeSoto Falls Trail is one of northern Georgia's best-kept secrets.
 If you want a quieter trail, this is the way to go.
 It is surrounded by beautiful flora and fauna and waterfalls.
 It is good for all skill levels.
 The trail is primarily used for camping, nature trip, and walking.
 Accessible all throughout the year.
 If you have a dog, bring your furry friend!